Jim H

 I worked on a team that provided design support for products that were already in production; the hardware equivalent of "bug fixes" in software.
 Among other things, I fixed a noise issue on the 68000 processor that had been an issue for years before my fix.
 (This is the division that was later spun off to form Freescale Semiconductor.)

-I have done some things for my own edification or amusement, including a command-line program to convert between the number bases commonly used by programmers, and a recipe library that scales by number of servings.
+I have done some things for my own edification or amusement, including a command-line program to convert between the number bases commonly used by programmers, and a recipe library that easily scales ingredients by the desired number of servings.
 A few projects are stored on GitHub.